 Traces of the past

-Christopher Clarke, president and chief executive of Boydon global executive search, agrees that it is more difficult for women to take the expat route than for men.
-The paradox is that women have the qualities companies need to succeed in business today.
+Christopher Clarke, president and chief executive of Boydon Global Executive Search, agrees that it’s more difficult for a career woman to take the expat route than for men.
+The paradox is that women have the qualities companies need to succeed as an expat in business today.
 The basis of his argument hinges on evolutionary psychology, an increasingly powerful field within psychology today.
 It’s essentially the study of how our minds evolve and the traces left by that evolution.

 “If we look at hunter-gatherer societies, we haven’t evolved that much since,” says Clarke.
 He points out that society is evolving faster than we are.
 “Women are by necessity good at child-bearing and looking after the relationships in the family,” says Clarke, but they are also skilled at trading.
 “In developing societies, women do the trading at the markets — a strong commercial skill has evolved,” he says.
 In ancient societies, “the men were out hunting and banding together and cooperating to make sure they led the group and to keep out outsiders,” says Clarke.
 “You still see this kind of male bonding in boardrooms today,” he says.

-“Now we are moving into a period where couples have to care for a wider range of things.
+“Now, we’re moving into a period where couples have to care for a wider range of things.
 Companies need a better understanding of relationships and wider management through teams rather than through dominant male hierarchies,” says Clarke.
 “Women care about relationships a lot more than men do.
 This is what makes them better at management; they’re better at recognizing emotions, voracity, and other people’s needs,” says Clarke.
 He believes, on average, this makes women better at working in teams.

-But, on the other hand, “it is generally more difficult for a female to sever the relationships she’s established and take-off for another country,” says Clarke.
+But, on the other hand, “it is generally more difficult for a female to sever the relationships she’s established and take off for another country,” says Clarke.

 The trailing male

 Another issue is when theaccompanying spouse is a man.
-“On average, the male is the person in the highest position in society and it gets much more difficult to get the guy to follow the woman as the trailing spouse,” says Clarke.
+“On average, the male is the person in the highest position in society; it gets much more difficult to get the guy to follow the career woman as the trailing spouse,” says Clarke.
 In many countries, it’s more difficult for the expat career woman “because they may have to accommodate their males’ egos.
 In male-dominated societies, the trailing male spouse does not want to feel inadequate,” he says.

 Some couples still manage to take this role reversal in their stride.
 Shelley Wheeler moved to Dubai with her husband at a stage when both their careers were going well.
 Both Wheeler and her partner, who works in the IT sector, were confident that he could find work.
 “Dubai is a good location for IT; we thought this could be a good opportunity for us as a couple,” says Wheeler, whose partner hasn’t secured a firm offer yet.
-“I really respect that he is willing to take this risk for the benefit of both of our careers and I am not necessarily looking forward to it being my turn,” she says.
+“I really respect that he’s willing to take this risk for the benefit of both of our careers.
+I’m not necessarily looking forward to it being my turn,” she says.

 Cutting the ropes

 What are companies doing to help get the career woman out on an international career path?
 Recruitment specialist Rosalyn Rahme feels companies which encourage women are still far too few.
 Rahme cites Shell as an exception.
 “They have a fantastic matriarchic influence down through the company,” she says.

 Deloitte is another large company which actively encourages the development of women’s careers.
-Hélène Ratte, EMEA HR Partner for Deloitte, who initiated Deloitte’s ’Women in the workforce’ program, underlines that when selecting an employee for a posting, “we find the person qualified to fit the clients’ needs and then HR ensures that qualified women are part of those short-listed for the assignment.”
+Hélène Ratte, EMEA HR Partner for Deloitte, who initiated Deloitte’s women in the workforce program, underlines that when selecting an employee for a posting, “we find the person qualified to fit the clients’ needs and then HR ensures that qualified women are part of those short-listed for the assignment.”

-Ratte is aware that when she sends someone to the Middle East they have to be able to cope with the cultural complexity.
-When she feels a woman candidate is suitable for the job, Ratte builds up the case to make sure the candidate is accepted.
+Ratte is aware that when she sends someone to the Middle East, they have to be able to cope with the cultural complexity.
+When she feels a female candidate is suitable for the job, Ratte builds up the case to make sure the candidate is accepted.
 The case could go along the lines of, “I have a female candidate.
 She’s been exposed to the Arab world, is of Arab descent, and succeeds in tough situations,” says Ratte, who will also offer solid examples of the candidate’s suitability for the role.

-Ratte notes that the number of women in the younger generation is much greater than the fifty over generation.
-“You need to bring these women up,” she says, explaining that having successful female role models, such as women board members, helps bring about change.
+Ratte notes that the number of women in the younger generation is much greater than the 50+ generation.
+“You need to bring these women up,” she says, explaining that having successful female role models as board members helps bring about change.
 “It helps women to go on assignment for their career paths like anyone else,” says Ratte, who, as a successful career woman in her early fifties, is a role model herself.

 Shelley Wheeler feels that women who want to go on assignment can do a lot to help themselves.
 She advises identifying the type of skills needed for the job they want and then going for it.
 “I started learning Russian, as this was specific to the role in Kazakhstan.
 It’s a matter of demonstrating that you really want the job,” says Shelley, who recommends that women follow the expat route if they can.

-“I love it,” she says, “You get so much learning from a change in the cultural environment.
+“I love it,” she says.
+“You get so much learning from a change in the cultural environment.
 It is a great way of developing as well as being essential for my career in the energy business.”